Azure/bicep-types-az/generated/sql/microsoft.sql/2021-02-01-preview/types.md

 ### Properties
 * **creationDate**: string (ReadOnly): The creation date of the elastic pool (ISO8601 format).
 * **licenseType**: 'BasePrice' | 'LicenseIncluded': The license type to apply for this elastic pool.
+* **maintenanceConfigurationId**: string: Maintenance configuration id assigned to the elastic pool.
+This configuration defines the period when the maintenance updates will will occur.
 * **maxSizeBytes**: int: The storage limit for the database elastic pool in bytes.
 * **perDatabaseSettings**: [ElasticPoolPerDatabaseSettings](#elasticpoolperdatabasesettings): Per database settings of an elastic pool.
 * **state**: 'Creating' | 'Disabled' | 'Ready' (ReadOnly): The state of the elastic pool.